LORNeer/MC-Server-Rules/Rules-EN.md

 # Minecraft Server Rules/Information
 This minecraft server runs on Minecraft Java version 1.18., the Caves & Cliffs Part II update.
 The gamemode is set to survival.
 The difficulty is set to normal.
 Access to this server is limited (whitelist).
+Expanded inviting is allowed, but
+the inviter is responsible for those invited.
+If you want to invite somebody just add them to the Discord and talkt to the
+admins about it.
 The seed will **not** be revealed.

 What follows are the rules for as said Minecraft Server.
 Breaking any of the following rules will be punished without hesitation.
 The severity of punishments depends on the severity of the actions.
 Punishments can be changed on a case by case basis or even inbetween if need be.
 The admins (see list below) have the final say in giving out punishments.

 Admins: